PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 - Disconnected scenarios - Users that are air-gapped may download the appropriate release from GitHub.
 - Handling of additional MSI switch options - i.e. Enable PSRemoting
 - Cross platform support
+- Deployments at scale

 ## Specification

 Command name: install-powershell7

-The default behavior is to install to CurrentUser scope, with the latest LTS release of PowerShell.
-If the user has administrative privilege, they can choose to install to the scope of AllUsers.
+The default behavior is to install the zip package silently to CurrentUser scope, with the latest LTS release of PowerShell.
+If the user has administrative privilege, they can choose to install the msi package silently to the scope of AllUsers.

+- The stable package install location - $env:LOCALAPPDATA\Microsoft\PowerShell-Stable
+  - If path exists, detect installed version and compare:
+    - If versions equal: Provide an error "PowerShell 7 is already installed" and exit.
+    - If versions not equal: Overwrite original installation.
-- The package install location - $env:LOCALAPPDATA\Microsoft\pwsh
+- The preview package install location - $env:LOCALAPPDATA\Microsoft\PowerShell-Preview
-  - If this path already exists, remove and replace.
+  - If path exists, detect installed version and compare:
+    - If versions equal: Provide an error "PowerShell 7 is already installed" and exit.
+    - If versions not equal: Overwrite original installation.
 - The installer should update the Users PATH for pwsh
 - The installer should enable Microsoft Updates for scope AllUsers.
+- The command should show a progress bar during the download and installation of PowerShell 7.
+- The command should produce an error if the download location (US based url) fails.

 The following parameters can be added by experienced PowerShell users to customize the installation.